-Our trusted nursing home lawyer Greenville, SC relies on from Poliakoff & Associates, P.A., knows that you may be surprised to learn that your loved one is experiencing elder abuse from people at their nursing home.
-In fact, most family members take a great deal of care to ensure that they are placing their loved one in a nursing home facility that will take care of their needs and help with medical concerns they may have.
-When you speak with your loved one and they indicate that they are being abused or neglected in some way, we understand that this news can be shocking and, in some cases, it may be hard to believe.
-Your loved one may have a history of exaggerating things or being dramatic, but we encourage you to always take an indication of abuse seriously.
+Our trusted nursing home lawyer Greenville, SC, relies on from Poliakoff & Associates, P.A., knows that you may be surprised to learn that your loved one is experiencing elder abuse from people at their nursing home.
+Most family members take a great deal of care to ensure that they are placing their loved ones in a nursing home facility that will take care of their needs and help with medical concerns they may have.
+When you speak with your loved one, and they indicate that they are being abused or neglected in some way, we understand that this news can be shocking and, in some cases, it may be hard to believe.
+Your loved one may have a history of exaggerating things or being dramatic, but we encourage you always to take an indication of abuse seriously.
 Our Greenville, South Carolina nursing home lawyer wants to help you see the signs of abuse.
 For more information on helping your family member, please call us now.

 Understanding the Signs of Elder Abuse

 Many times, family members and loved ones do not see the signs of elder abuse.
-In fact, especially when it occurs in nursing homes, these people may have so much experience with elder abuse that they know how to hide it well.
-That is why we want to equip our clients with the knowledge to spot elder abuse, be able to verify their loved one’s story, and have an attorney they can call who they can trust.
+Especially when it occurs in nursing homes, these people may have so much experience with elder abuse that they know how to hide it well.
+That is why we want to equip our clients with the knowledge to spot elder abuse, verify their loved one’s stories, and have an attorney they can trust.

 When You Have Signed a Nursing Home Arbitration Agreement

-It is very common for nursing homes to require men and women to sign an arbitration agreement before they can move into the facility.
+It is very common for nursing homes to require men and women to sign an arbitration agreement before moving into the facility.
 These agreements may include a broad range of stipulations; however, as a Greenville, SC nursing home lawyer, we find that most include the following terms:

 For rather obvious reasons, family members and residents may raise an eyebrow when reviewing an agreement like this.
 That being said, because nursing home care may be necessary, arbitration agreements are typically signed by residents because they feel like they have no other choice.
 When abuse or neglect arises, a situation involving an arbitration agreement can be worrisome.

-If you or a loved one has signed an arbitration agreement, and believe abuse or neglect is taking place, please know that you may have options and rights.
+If you or a loved one has signed an arbitration agreement and believe abuse or neglect is taking place, please know that you may have options and rights.
 One of these rights includes the ability to speak with a nursing home lawyer in Greenville, SC.
-In fact, you should do so.
+You should do so.
 A good lawyer can discuss your case and review the arbitration agreement.
-In many of these agreements there are weak spots or vulnerabilities that leave room for legal recourse.
-Even if there are no weak spots, having a nursing home lawyer Greenville, SC has to offer on your side can be invaluable.
+In many of these agreements, some weak spots or vulnerabilities leave room for legal recourse.
+Even if there are no weak spots, having a nursing home lawyer Greenville, SC, has to offer on your side can be invaluable.

 If you choose to explore your legal options, you should remember the following: